L&S Guidelines for Program Review

 1. Overview.
 The focus of program review is to evaluate the quality of each program, to sustain and improve excellence.
 To begin, describe the program(s) being reviewed.
 Summarize the program requirements and describe how they serve students (and/or other audiences).
 Consider the program in relation to departmental mission and purpose, and to disciplinary, college, and/or university goals (e.g., support for the liberal arts and sciences, career preparation, the Wisconsin Experience, the Wisconsin Idea, campus Diversity Framework, etc.) Include other program aspirations (e.g., addressing under representation in a discipline, remediating achievement gaps in key/introductory courses, promoting civic/social engagement, etc.) Finally, if directly relevant to the quality of the academic program and the student experience of it, discuss the departmental context (faculty research; departmental service; administration and operations; climate; alumni engagement and/or opportunities for development).

-3. How successful are you?
-Using the best available evidence (student demographics, enrollment data, data on program completions and time to degree, achievement gap, participation in “high impact practices,” results of assessment studies, comparisons to on- and off-campus peers, etc.):
+3. Evaluation.
+How successful is the program?
+Using the best available evidence (student demographics, enrollment data, data on program completions and time to degree, achievement gap, participation in “high impact practices,” results of assessment studies, comparisons to on- and off-campus peers, etc.), please candidly evaluate the program's strengths, weaknesses, and whether it is meeting its intended goals with respect to student learning and other outcomes.
+Please remember to attach any data that supports these reflections on program success.

-Attachments to the Self-Study: To ensure that review committees have the information they need about the program, please include the following:
+Finally, to ensure that review committees have the information they need about the program, please include the following attachments:

 - Program requirements, as they are conveyed to students via advising materials (including, but not limited to, catalog statements, program brochures, advising grids/templates, student handbooks, newsletters, etc.)